Indian Statistical Institute,ISI BMATH/BSTAT 2021 All UGB Subjective Solutions: Click Here

 Observe that

-and So, we never have Possible values of are We check that all values appear.
+We check that all values appear.

 If then